lsoaresesilva/angularfire-document-mapper/README.md

 }
 ```

-6. It is also possible to work with relationships:
+6. It is also possible to work with relationships (experimental support):

+I'm working to support automatic relationships, for example, when saving/geting an object, its relationship will be saved/get as well.

 ```javascript